Protesters rally in Chile ahead of landmark referendum | DW | 18.10.2020

 "This, what's happening today, is beautiful, and next Sunday will be even better," she said, certain of a positive result in the referendum.

-Several incidents of violence, vandalism and clashes with the police were reported by local media throughout the day, but the police — who had come under fire for their violent response to earlier protests — remained comparatively subdued.
+The police — who had come under fire for their violent response to earlier protests — remained comparatively subdued in response to early reports of violence and vandalism.

+A demonstrator gestures during clashes with riot police which erupted during the commemoration of the first anniversary of the social uprising in Chile

 The government deployed 400,000 police officers throughout the country, with the expectation that protests would take place in other cities too.